portland-dsa/website-hugo/content/join.md

 ## Mailing List

 Not sure yet?
-Sign up for our mailing list using the form below to get updates on our events and other content a few times per month.
+Sign up for the Portland DSA mailing list using the form below to get updates on our events a few times per month.